 Rules

 All swimmers must be registered with USA swimming to be accepted into this meet.
-Age as of the first day of the meet: October 5, 9will determine age for the entire meet.
+Age as of the first day of the meet: October 25, 2019 will determine age for the entire meet.
 Indiana Swimming does not process on-site registrations.
 Current USA Swimming and Indiana Swimming rules will govern this meet.
 The no recall procedure will be observed for all events in this meet.
 Fly over starts may be used at the discretion of the referee Coaches and Officials MUST display their current USA Swimming coach credential or Deck Pass to gain deck access.
 The meet referee and/or meet director reserves the right to ask for coach credential or Deck Pass and/or deny deck access if coach does not comply or card is no longer valid/current.
 USA Swimming rule 202.5.3 states that at a sanctioned competitive event, USA Swimming athlete members must be under the supervision of a USA Swimming member coach during warm-up, competition, and warm-down.
 The Meet Director or Meet Referee may assist in making arrangements for such supervision, but it is the swimmer’s responsibility to make such arrangements prior to the start of the meet.
 Any swimmer entered in the meet must be certified by a USA Swimming-member coach as being proficient in performing a racing start or must start each race from within the water.
 When unaccompanied by a member-coach, it is the responsibility of the swimmer or the swimmer’s legal guardian to ensure compliance with this requirement.
 In swimming competitions, the competitor must wear only one swimsuit in one or two pieces except as provided in 205.10.1.
 All swimsuits shall be made from textile materials.
 For men, the swimsuit shall not extend above the navel nor below the knees, and for women, shall not cover the neck, extend past the shoulder, nor extend below the knee.

 *Use of audio or visual recording devices, including a cell phone is not permitted in changing areas, rest rooms or locker rooms.